ArbitrumFoundation/docs/docs/security-council-members.md

 3. [Yoav Weiss](https://twitter.com/yoavw) is a security researcher at the Ethereum Foundation and has been building in the Ethereum space since 2017, working on account abstraction (ERC-4337), OpenGSN, L2 security, etc. Yoav brings over 25 years of experience and has developed security technologies used by industry leading companies.

    * `0x475816ca2a31D601B4e336f5c2418A67978aBf09`
-4. [Dzack23](https://x.com/DZack23) is a former Senior Blockchain Engineer at Offchain Labs, technical researcher and an ArbitrumDAO delegate.
+4. [Dzack23](https://x.com/DZack23) is a former Senior Blockchain Engineer at Offchain, technical researcher and an ArbitrumDAO delegate.
 Dzack23 Led the design and implementation of Arbitrum smart contract components.

    * `0x09BDaf6Be43CD6ff378E9CC785CD7A667B64668D`
 5. [Certora](https://twitter.com/CertoraInc) are experts in smart contract formal verification and have formally verified the EVM bytecode of a range of applications for whom security is paramount, Certora is motivated to contribute to developing safe digital and financial infrastructure built on Arbitrum.
 Organization represented by Elad Erdheim.